john-science/john-science.github.io/_drafts/2017-08-18-chibnalls-past-dr-who-work.md

 ---
 {% include JB/setup %}

-[Chris Chibnall](https://en.wikipedia.org/wiki/Chris_Chibnall) is about to take over as show runner for Doctor Who for five years.
+[Chris Chibnall](https://en.wikipedia.org/wiki/Chris_Chibnall) is about to take over as show runner for Doctor Who, with a five-year contract.
 What will this mean for the show?
 Well, it turns out Chibnall has already written for the show.
-So I re-watched all of Chibnall's past work on Doctor Who to see what he has done.
+So I re-watched all of Chibnall's past work on Doctor Who to see what his work has been like.

 ## Re-Watching Chibnall's Work